PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 09:03:34
+Last updated: 2024-04-06 09:04:07
-Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell
+Random Quote: Client: "Please lower your blaster."Mando: "Tell them to lower theirs first."Stormtrooper: "We have you four to one."Mando: "I like those odds." - Din Djarin